Vinit-joshi2/-payments.csv-and-customer_orders.csv/README.md

  Shipped vs Delivered Trends:
 </h5>

-- In most months, the number of Shipped orders closely follows Delivered, indicating a smooth transition in the order pipeline.
+- In most months, the number of Shipped orders closely follows Delivered, indicating a smooth transition in the order

 - Example: April – 437 Delivered vs. 444 Shipped